jschools/wifi_triangulation/README.md

 Lots and lots to do!
 This was my first Android app every, which is why it sucks, and I've only spent ~9 hours on this project.
 Please contribute ideas/code or fork it and continue yourself!

-- ~~Use Python instead of Matlab to determine the fixed Posterior distributions and off load almost everything to the Raspberry Pi~~ *Made possible using simpler (and just as effective) prior calculation scheme*
+- ~~Use Python instead of Matlab to determine the fixed Posterior distributions and off load almost everything to the Raspberry Pi~~ **Made possible using simpler (and just as effective) prior calculation scheme**
 - ~~Make the Android app more friendly and not reliant on Tasker~~ **Thank you [jschools](https://github.com/jschools)**
 - Allow Android to collect data in the background
 - Ability to change URL in AndroidApp
 - Eventually make entire process self contained in an Android app
+- Markov model for better location matching

 # Acknowledgements